communitybridge/docs/easycla/project-managers/add-and-manage-git-organizations-and-repositories/README.md

 {% hint style="info" %}
 **Notes:**

-* Contact the IT team of Linux Foundation to get Gerrit Instance Name and URL.
+* Contact the Linux Foundation IT team to get Gerrit Instance Name and URL.
 * Contact the Linux Foundation IT team if you do not know the LDAP Group IDs.
 * One or both LDAP groups must exist for you to be able to create a Gerrit instance.
 If a group does not exist, an error message appears and you are prevented from creating a Gerrit instance.
 {% endhint %}

 The EasyCLA project console lists the CLA-enabled instances, as shown below.​​
-**Note:** You cannot disable CLA check for individual Gerrit repositories.
+**Note:** You cannot disable the CLA check for individual Gerrit repositories.

 ![Gerrit Instances](../../../.gitbook/assets/gerrit-instances.png)